 Required text:: Mathematical Reasoning for Elementary Teachers (5th Ed.) by Long and DeTemple.

 ISBN-10: 0321460847 or ISBN-13: 978-0321460844.
 This is not the current edition, so it is available cheaply online.
-You need to have it during the first week of classes, so if you purchase online, pay a little extra for expedited shipping!
+You need to have it during the first week of classes!

 Not allowed: computers or other communication capable devices may not be used during class time or timed exams.
 Please put them away and DO NOT use cell phones during class.

-Students must have either a graphing or scientific calculator and bring it to class!
+Students must have either a graphing or scientific calculator and bring it to class.
+You may use it on all exams.
+All exams are open book, open notes.